MD 2.5 Moscow

 It soon became quite clear that my example of the MD 2.5 Moscow was very much superior to Chinn's test unit.
 Quite apart from its easy hand-starting with no oil prime, it topped Chinn's results by a considerable margin.
 Indeed, it came close to matching the figures previously obtained for the Vltavan 2.5, although lagging far behind its MVVS progenitor.
 No doubt some more running to bed in the rings a little more completely would make a measurable difference, but even as things stood the measured performance was considerably better than the engine's reputation might suggest.

 The above figures imply a peak output of around 0.295 BHP @ 17,200 rpm for this particular example.
-This comes very close to matching the manufacturer's claim of 0.300 BHP noted by Peter Chinn.
+This comes very close to matching the manufacturer's claim of 0.300 BHP at 18,000 rpm.
+It appears on the basis of this test that the Moscow delivered more or less exactly the performance claimed for it.

-Quite apart from being not as completely run in as it might be, we have to remember that this example is in bog-standard condition, exactly as it left the factory apart from the reversal of the stack orientation.
+Quite apart from being not as completely run in as it might be, we have to remember that the tested example is in bog-standard condition, exactly as it left the factory.
 For all I know, it may not be a typical example - who can tell?!?
 Regardless, I can see quite a few things that could be done to it by a capable owner to extract a considerably enhanced performance - probably exceeding the factory claim by some margin.
 Learning how to accomplish this would have been exactly the kind of experience that DOSAAF was clearly trying to foster by making this and other consumer-grade contest engines more widely available in Russia.

 The Moscow came through the testing process in fine fettle, clearly all ready for more.
 No perceptible play developed in the rod bearings - indeed, no mechanical issues of any kind became apparent during the test.
 The engine seems to be a very sturdy unit which is well able to soak up the wear and tear of considerable running at or near its peak.
 I wouldn't expect the aluminium alloy disc valve to display good long-term wearing qualities, but a serious owner could readily replace that component using more appropriate materials.